This guide explains questions and issues that may come up when using the Wells template.

 A folder title navigation link won't appear centered on mobile if it's a long, single term.
 Break the folder's navigation title into multiple words to resolve the issue.

-Similarly, one word folder and page navigation links will appear cut off on desktop if they extend past the navigation sidebar's width.
+Similarly, one word folder and page navigation links will appear cut off on computer if they extend past the navigation sidebar's width.
 Longer links that contain multiple words, however, will wrap down to a second line.
 Either shorten the term or consider breaking the navigation title into multiple terms.

 Gallery Page navigation controls aren't showing